 Growing Region: Zones 4 to 10.

-Once ready transplant the basil into your herb garden in the spring at about 25 cm apart; ideally Basil should be grown in sunny areas that have a rich soil (pH 5.5 to 6.5).
+ideally Basil, should be grown in sunny areas that have a rich soil (pH 5.5 to 6.5).